cuimenglongcs/cuimenglongcs.github.io/_pages/about.md

 # About

-I am currently an Algorithm Engineer at Xiaomi AI Lab, with a primary research focus on multilingual large models and multilingual translation.
+I am currently an Algorithm Engineer at Xiaomi AI Lab, with a primary research focus on multilingual large language models and multilingual machine translation.

 Name: Menglong Cui